 Service users are actively involved in reviewing their progress against agreed outcomes.
 The length of a residential placement will vary depending on an individual's needs, with many of our service users moving on to live in a more independent, less supported environment in the community.

-Osman House is staffed by a team of qualified rehabilitation support workers, overseen by a full-time service manager, a deputy manager and an assistant psychologist.
-The service is supported by the clinical team at the Brain Injury Rehabilitation Trust's (BIRT) nearby assessment and rehabilitation service, Daniel Yorath House.
+Osman House is staffed by a team of qualified rehabilitation support workers, overseen by a full-time service manager, a deputy manager a consultant neuropsychologist and an Occupational Therapist.
+The service is supported by a BIRT physiotherapist and a Speech and Language Therapist.

 Throughout BIRT's services, clinical practice is based on a neurobehavioural approach and focuses on a combination of social and behavioural interventions to aid recovery of independence.
 The emphasis of assessment is on a systematic and structured observation of behaviour and skills in everyday situations and tasks.
 Clinical governance is promoted through BIRT's Clinical Executive, a national forum comprising consultants in neuropsychology and rehabilitation from across BIRT's services.
 Led by Dr Sue Copstick, the Clinical Executive is committed to promoting clinical governance, training and research, as well as developing and reviewing clinical policies and procedures.

 BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
 The length of placements at Osman House varies, depending on the service user's level of need.
 We collect satisfaction questionnaires from service users, family members, funders and commissioners.
 View our most recent Satisfaction Ratings.